-Near the Eastern edge of the continent, Auval produces IPAs, saisons, and wild fermented ales, drawing crowds from far and wide.
+Near the Eastern edge of the continent, Auval produces IPAs, Saisons, and wild fermented ales, drawing crowds from far and wide.
 Proving Kevin Costner’s famous Field of Dreams line, “if you build it, they will come,” Auval is a magnetic brewery.
 Craft beer enthusiasts drive hundreds of miles to taste their simplistic yet beautiful takes on a range of styles.
-Auval’s focused production and thoughtful execution has earned them a spot among Canada’s best.
+Auval’s focused production and thoughtful execution have earned them a spot among Canada’s best.

 Passive and natural, Auval’s beers are farmhouse in nature but brewed with a methodical mindset.
-Belgian-style saison, grisette, and mixed-fermentation ales keep things dry, complex, and sometimes funky.
+Belgian-style Saison, grisette, and mixed-fermentation ales keep things dry, complex, and sometimes funky.
 Delicate lagers with lengthy cold conditioning, like C-12 Pivo, are extremely drinkable and refined.
 Auval only releases beer when it’s ready – and it’s always well worth waiting for.

 Opening a hazy IPA, hop-focused brewery in 2014 was ambitious.
 Out of the gate, Trailway was brewing soft, tropical, and juicy NEIPA.
 Those familiar with the then-brand-new style couldn’t have been happier.
 The uninitiated would soon be converted.
-Trailway changed the face of brewing in the province of New Brunswick, and their nation-wide reach has rapidly grown in the years since.
+Trailway changed the face of brewing in the province of New Brunswick, and their nationwide reach has rapidly grown in the years since.